-Civic participation and employment - Civic engagement includes the desire to be involved in aspects of the community that extend beyond day-to-day activities, such as volunteering.
+Civic participation and employment - Civic engagement includes the desire to be involved in aspects of the community that extend beyond day-to-day activities, such as volunteering or working on committees.
 The ability to continue working or find new employment provides economic security.